 Mongo-specific behavior

-$null: truematches both explicitnullvalues and missing fields- Array operators (
+$null: truematches explicitnulland missing fields- Array operators map to MongoDB operators

 Transactions